Heaveness/GTFriendlyO/README.md

 * `Damage` roles are classes that specialize is mainly doing damage, but they tend to be more fragile.
 * `Tank` roles are classes that specialize on taking damage while also dishing out some of their own, but they tend to be on the slow side.
 * `Support` roles are classes that specialize on helping the team, but they lack either offensive or defensive capabilities.
 > Note: B-Company Division is meant for joke classes, never will be balanced or realistic.
+So have fun with them.

 | CLASS       		| ROLE      | DIVISION  | STRENGTHS 	 												| WEAKNESSES																    |
 |-------------------|-----------|-----------|:-------------------------------------------------------------:|:-----------------------------------------------------------------------------:|